sikt-no/sds-komponentbibliotek/packages/core/README.md

 Created using [Style Dictionary](https://github.com/amzn/style-dictionary) and exported as CSS & JavaScript variables.
 Colors are available in light and dark scheme.
 Do not edit these directly in the `/core/dist` output directory but rather in the `/core/tokens` source directory.
 **Note** That Style Dictionary tokens follow a CTI (Category/Type/Item) naming pattern that may affect their outcome by what transforms are applied.
+**Note** There is currently a bug in Figma that translates HSL to incorrect HEX color values.
+If you use the same name token you will get the correct HEX color value.

 ### Tips